tototoshi/staticmock/README.md

 ### Replacing method implementation

-`andImplement` are useful to change the behavior of the method.
+`andImplement` is useful to change the behavior of the method.

 See below again.
-We are writing a test for `User::register` this time but we don't want to send email every time running the test.
+We are writing a test for `User::register` this time but we don't want to send an email every time running the test.

 ```php
 class User